CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 ## Synchronize dirs

-From the `menu Commands - Synchronite dirs` open a strong, fast, easy and complete tool to synchronize folders.
+From the `menu Commands - Synchronize dirs` open a strong, fast, easy and complete tool to synchronize folders.
 You first Compare two folders.
 Than you choose what to do for every file and then you Synchronize.
 There is also the tool `File - Compare by content` the two selected files from the left and right panel.

 ## Search